CONDITIONS

 What are the symptoms?

 Hyperpigmentation doesn't result in any symptoms besides dark spots.
+If you are unsure about changes in your skin tone, our aesthetic doctor in Durbanville, Stellenbosch, Wellington or Paarl Wellington can provide an expert evaluation and advise on next steps.
 You should speak with a member of our team at Restore right away if you have skin spots that produce any other symptoms.

 How do you treat hyperpigmentation?

 Depending on the specific needs of your particular skin type, the best treatment will vary.
 The optimal course of action for you will be decided in consultation with a Restore team member.
-Your medical history and previous skin damage significantly influence the type of treatment you require.
+Your aesthetic doctor in Durbanville, Stellenbosch, Wellington or Paarl will consider your medical history and previous skin damage to determine the most suitable approach.
 Chemical peels, microdermabrasion, dermabrasion, retinoids, topical medications, and laser procedures are all examples of therapies.
 Once you've had any treatment, our staff at Restore will also suggest lifestyle modifications and guide you on maintaining your skincare routine.

 CONTACT US